-For the current eligibility criteria, please see the Executive Officer Notice: Publicly Funded COVID-19 Testing Services in Ontario Pharmacies.
+For the current eligibility criteria, please see the Executive Officer Notice: Publicly Funded COVID-19 Testing Services in Ontario Pharmacies posted on the Ministry's website.

 Please note, persons using OLIS Digital Self-Collection must have a green and white Ontario health card in addition to currently eligibility criteria for publicly funded COVID-19 testing.
 Individuals without a green and white health card remain eligible for all other publicly funded testing services in pharmacies.